aws-samples/step-functions-workflows-collection/generateThumbnail/README.md

 ![image](./resources/statemachine.png)

 Once the Application is deployed you will have the below resources:

-Source S3 Bucket
+- Source S3 Bucket

-Resized S3 Bucket
+- Resized S3 Bucket

-Event Bridge Rule
+- Event Bridge Rule

-Step Function State Machine
+- Step Function State Machine

-Get Image Metadata Lambda Function
+- Get Image Metadata Lambda Function

-Generate Thumbnail Lambda Function
+- Generate Thumbnail Lambda Function

-Once you upload a document in the Source S3 Bucket, Object Created Event will be triggered and Event Bridge Rule will trigger the step function
+Once a file is uploaded in the Source S3 Bucket,

+Object Created Event will be triggered and Event Bridge Rule will trigger the step function,

 The first lmabda function will validate the image type (can be configured as enviroment variable ("Allowed_Types") with default value ("jpeg,png,jpg") that you can change to any ex:("jpeg,png")) and the function will also validate the image size that can also be configured as enviroment variable ("Max_Size") with default value ("700000") that you can change any time.

-The flow will then move to the choice step which will decide if validations failed or not If validations failed the step function will be marked as failed showing the error that it's invalid image type or size If validation were successful the flow will continue to the next lambda function generate thumbnail which will generate a thumbnail from the image with default size (100 and 100) you can change the size using enviroment variables ("Height") and ("Width") and configure the needed size.
+The flow will then move to the choice step which will decide if validations failed or not

+If validations failed the step function will be marked as failed showing the error that it's invalid image type or size

+If validation was successful the flow will continue to the next lambda function generate thumbnail which will generate a thumbnail from the image with default size (100 and 100) you can change the size using enviroment variables ("Height") and ("Width") and configure the needed size.

+* Enviroment Variables:

+getImageMetadata Lambda Function:

+- Allowed_Types = jpeg,png,jpg

+- Max_Size = 700000

+generateThumbnail Lambda Function:

+- Width = 100

+- Height = 100

 ## Testing

-Ensure that all resources are deployed successfully Upload an image to the Source Bucket
+Ensure that all resources are deployed successfully

+Upload an image to the Source Bucket

 Check the thumbnail created in the resized bucket

 To test other scenarios:

-Upload any file that is not (.jpg,.jpeg,.png) to the Source Bucket Check the step function state and see the error message
+Upload any file that is not (.jpg,.jpeg,.png) to the Source Bucket

+Check the step function state and see the error message

 ## Cleanup